Jalpa, Zacatecas

 Jalpa is a town located in the Mexican state of Zacatecas, close to the border with Jalisco and Aguascalientes and about a two hours drive south of the capital city, Zacatecas.
 Jalpa is a colonial-style city, with cobble stone streets, narrow walkways, two main churches: El Señor de Jalpa and La Parroquia de San Antonio, and two plazas.
 Jalpa was modeled by the French in the 19th century.
 In the middle of the plaza is a kiosk which remains in good shape today, after hundreds of years.
 Most houses are painted in bright colors just as in colonial times.
 The houses are made of adobe and share common walls and most have flat roofs.

 The original indigenous natives were the Caxcan, Chichimeca and Huichol people.

 History

 Origin of the town of Jalpa

-It was a Nahuatl chiefdom in the 11th century.
-Jalpa was founded in 1532 by Spanish explorers in search of gold and silver.
+Jalpa was a Nahuatl chiefdom in the 11th century.
+It was founded in 1532 by Spanish explorers in search of gold and silver.
 Jalpa was spelled "Xalpa" by its native Caxcan, Chichimeca, and Huichol people.
 The first encomendero was Diego Hernández de Proaño in 1540, at the beginning of the Mixtón Rebellion, he was expelled from Jalpa by the Caxcanes Indians themselves who participated in this fight, under the command of their chief Petacatl, with more than 10,000 natives led by the Heroic Tenamaztle, they defended with their death the freedom denied by the Iberians from 1541 to 1542.